Can You Use Pool Filter Sand in Your Garden? Complete Guide

 Step 3: Test pH and Salt Content

 If your pool uses a salt water chlorine generator, test the sand's salt levels.
 Most plants are sensitive to salt, so use a reliable soil pH and electrical conductivity meter to check both pH and salt content.
+Additionally, test for cyanuric acid (stabilizer) levels and phosphates, as these chemicals can accumulate in filter sand and potentially harm plants.
 The ideal pH range is 6.5-7.5.

-If salt levels are high, continue rinsing with fresh water until levels drop to acceptable ranges.
+If salt levels are high, continue rinsing with fresh water until EC readings are below 2.0 dS/m (acceptable for most plants).
 This may require multiple rinses over several days.

 Important Safety and Usage Considerations